 The tires were sold as replacement tires in the secondary market for users of Honda Goldwing 1800 motorcycles.
 Continental Tire estimates that approximately 1,317 tires will be affected by the recall.

 The tires have been linked to uneven wear, groove cracking and belt lift.
 All three conditions pose a hazard to the user of the tires due to the risk of rapid inflation loss or other catastrophic failures.
 When a tire fails, it can affect steering and control of the vehicle.
-Too many times, the Texas Tire Defect Lawyers at Ramsey Hill LLP have seen people injured or killed when tires failed and their vehicle went out of control or went into a roll sequence.
+Too many times, the Texas Tire Defect Lawyers at Hill Law Firm have seen people injured or killed when tires failed and their vehicle went out of control or went into a roll sequence.
 For these reasons, tire failures a very serious vehicle safety issue affecting everyone on the road.

 If you have been injured or lost a loved one in an accident involving defective tires or specifically, Defective Continental Tires, call the Tire Defect Injury Lawyers at Hill Law Firm for a free consultation.